kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 Notes:

-* When the deployment has finished, you should have a running cluster in the cloud ready to run your code.
-You can interact with the cluster either by using [`kubectl`][kubectl] or by going to the
-  [GKE page on the GCP Console][gcp-console-kubernetes-engine].

 * While the deployment is running, you can watch your resources appear on the GCP console:
     * [Deployment on Deployment Manager][gcp-console-deployment-manager]